Want to spend less on motorcycle insurance?

-Motorcycles have a very slim profile and are thus convenient to maneuver in tight places.
-So some prefer them when on shopping errands in the city.
+Motorcycles have a very small profile and are easy to maneuver in tight places.

 So, Can Motorcycles Park on the Sidewalk?

-The rules and regulations in each state may vary on the issue.
-But many states don’t permit motorcycles parking on sidewalks.
-Doing so attracts a heavy fine, on the offender.
+The locals rules and regulations in each state may vary on the issue.
+But most states don’t allow motorcycles parking on sidewalks.
+Doing so can result in a fine or having your bike towed.

-The only exception for parking a motorcycle on the sidewalk is on private property.
-But even in that case, you need the prior permission of the owner.
+Of course, the exception for parking a motorcycle on the sidewalk would be on private property.
+But even in that case, you need the permission of the owner.

 Parking a Motorcycle On a Sidewalk in California